Matthew DeSarno: Career

 Upon completion of his military service obligation, DeSarno sought to join the FBI, but a federal hiring freeze pushed him to take short stints in the private sector until at the age of 29, DeSarno was able to join the FBI Academy in June 2002.

 His FBI work began in San Diego focused on violent gangs and a Mexican mafia member.
 A promotion in 2007 to a supervisory role brought him to the Safe Streets and Gang Unit at FBI headquarters in Washington.
 In 2009, DeSarno transferred to Chicago, and in 2013 was promoted to assistant special agent in charge, managing civil rights, public corruption, and white-collar crime programs; later expanding to include SWAT, violent crime, international organized crime, evidence response, and crisis negotiation.

 Back to headquarters in 2015, DeSarno was named chief of strategic operations at the Counterterrorism Division, then promoted in 2017 to deputy assistant director of the division and special agent in charge of the Criminal Division in 2018.

 In 2019, he took the position of Special Agent in Charge at the Dallas bureau, with 600 personnel under him.
 His work in Dallas included high-profile incidents in the region, the detainment of a Dallas-born suspect aligned with ISIS, the rescue of child trafficking victims, the arrest of a Texas sympathizer of a Pakistani terror organization, the conviction of three Texas men targeting gay men to commit hate crimes, and the identification and apprehension of at least 40 Texas-based suspects in the January 6 United States Capitol attack.
 He retired from the FBI at the end of October 2022.

-DeSarno took the helm of Verfico Software, which developed a tech platform to help general contractors monitor how subcontractors are compensating their workers, to prevent wage theft.